armory/docs/content/en/cd-as-a-service/tasks/tenants/switch-tenants.md

 ## Switch tenants

 You use the UI to switch to the tenant whose resources you want to see.
-CD-as-a-Service displays the **Switch Tenants* user content menu item when you have access to multiple tenants.
+CD-as-a-Service only displays the **Switch Tenants* user content menu item when you have access to more than one tenant.

 {{< figure src="/images/cdaas/ui-switch-tenant.jpg" alt="Switch Tenant." >}}